 I now invite to watch the official clip of “Que Sera Sera”, sung by Doris Day because it shows some parts of the film and it’s also a very pretty tune.
 Doris Day doesn’t only sing it to sing it.
 It eventually becomes something highly important in the story!

 It’s time to let you know what are my ten most favourite Hitchcock’s films.
 That’s a difficult exercise because I have seen many of them and I love many of them.
 Anyway, it goes like this:

 1- The Man Who Knew Too Much (1956)

 8- Rebecca (1940)

 10- The Birds (1963)

-Now that you had the kindness to read this very long text (!), I suggest you to finish that in a nice way by watching my Hitchcock’s timeline.
-That’s a video I made.
-It presents you, in chronological order, ALL the Hitchcock’s films, from White Shadow to Family Plot.
-It’s really nice to see the evolution.
-The first music you’ll hear is the music of The Wrong Man composed by Bernard Hermann and the second one is the music of Topaz composed by Maurice Jarre.
+Now that you had the kindness to read this very long text (!), I suggest you finish that in a pleasant way by watching my Hitchcock’s timeline.
+It presents, in chronological order, ALL the Hitchcock’s films, from White Shadow to Family Plot.
+It’s interesting to see the evolution.
+The first music you’ll hear is The Wrong Man‘s score composed by Bernard Hermann and the second one is Topaz‘s score composed by Maurice Jarre.
 Well, that was one of the rare not very good Hitchcock’s films, but at least the music was great…